People make mistakes and sometimes that extends to mistakes being made in a will. Usually the mistake is only found after the will maker has died.

 However, it is not enough simply to prove that the will fails to carry out the testator’s intentions.
 It is also necessary to provide evidence of what the testator’s actual intentions were.

 The laws regarding rectification of wills is technical and specialised legal advice is required.
-If you find yourself in this situation, you should call Peter Baltins who is an accredited specialist in the law of wills and estates.
+If you find yourself in this situation, you should contact Willis & Bowring for specialist advice.